olivesarenice/olivesarenice.github.io/_posts/2023-10-17-bluesg-station-availability-predictions.md

 > Aggregate the data.
 Instead of predicting on 5 minute intervals, try predicting hourly intervals.

 The one that makes the most sense to me is to simplify this into a binary classification problem and use a simpler model like RF on it.
 I believe it will come down to proper feature engineering, as the station-specific data is too random to be useful on its own.
+But

 As for the database management, I am looking at time-series databases like Influx which are more optimised and uses less storage.
 I cover the usage of InfluxDB as a database for another PoC project (link coming soon) which combined StockTwits sentiment data and actual prices for various cryptocurrencies.